uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The Commission believes that Canada’s national heritage network also has a vital role to play in reconciliation.
 Our views were further confirmed in a study of residential school commemorations in the context of Canada’s national heritage and commemoration policy.
 The research documented the Assembly of First Nations’ and the Aboriginal Healing Foundation’s national commemoration project to create a heritage plaque program to place commemorative markers at all residential school sites across the country.[^234]
-Faced with logistical challenges and based on input from Survivors and communities, “the project transformed from what ostensibly had been an irs [Indian Residential School] site heritage plaque program to a community-oriented public monumental art project.”[^235]
+Faced with logistical challenges and based on input from Survivors and communities, “the project transformed from what ostensibly had been an IRS [Indian Residential School] site heritage plaque program to a community-oriented public monumental art project.”[^235]
 The commemorative markers were not placed at residential school sites, many of which are in remote locations or otherwise inaccessible.
 Instead, they were placed in Aboriginal communities where Survivors and their families could access them more easily, where ceremonies and community events could be held, and where there were opportunities for ongoing healing, commemoration, and education.[^236]